PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 * a reproduction of its internal memory;
 * or a route into the π-layer.

----

-# 8. Public layer notice

-All content in this repository belongs to a **public, conceptual, documentary and traceable layer**.

-The published materials have been selected to support:

-* dissemination;
-* public reference;
-* study;
-* traceability;
-* documentary linking;
-* strategic conversation;
-* public memory;
-* and a general understanding of the ecosystem.

 No isolated document is equivalent to the complete framework.

-The publication of a concept or component name does not imply the publication of:
+The publication of a concept or component name does not imply the publication of its internal logic, implementation, validation mechanisms or operational relations.

-* its internal logic;
-* its implementation;
-* its operational procedure;
-* its validation mechanisms;
-* its complete memory;
-* or its relations within the restricted architecture.

-The system depends on the coherent relation among:

-* Neo0™;
-* the Archetypal Neodialectical Philosophy™;
-* the Neodialectica Framework™;
-* SAN™;
-* NEOCore™;
-* memory;
-* genealogy;
-* validation;
-* and living human direction.

-The extraction and recomposition of isolated fragments does not amount to understanding or reproducing the complete system.

 ---

+# 8. Public branches

-# 9. Public neodialectical analyses
+## Public neodialectical analyses

-The repository contains a specific line of public analysis concerning:
+The repository contains structural public analyses concerning:

 * artificial intelligence;
 * institutional governance;